zhpinkman/Web-Applications/README.md

-# front-end
+# Web Applications
-The aim of this repository is to gather all the projects I have done that fall under frontend area.
+The aim of this repository is to gather all the projects I have done that fall under Web applications.